ChandniManak/MVC/README.md

 # MVC

-A Spring MVC - Hibernate project that manages Person data.
+A Spring MVC - Hibernate project that manages Person's data.